Dutch East India Company: Origins

-Before the Dutch Revolt, which began in 1566/68, the Flemish city of Antwerp had played an important role as a distribution center in northern Europe.
+Before the Dutch Revolt, which began in 1566/68, the Brabant city of Antwerp had played an important role as a distribution centre in northern Europe.
 After 1591, the Portuguese used an international syndicate of the German Fugger family and Welser family, as well as Spanish and Italian firms, which operated out of Hamburg as the northern staple port to distribute their goods, thereby cutting Dutch merchants out of the trade.
 At the same time, the Portuguese trade system was unable to increase supply to satisfy growing demand, in particular the demand for pepper.
 Demand for spices was relatively inelastic; therefore, each lag in the supply of pepper caused a sharp rise in pepper prices.

 In 1580, the Portuguese crown was united in a personal union with the Spanish crown, known as the Iberian Union, with which the Dutch Republic was at war.
 The Portuguese Empire thus became an appropriate target for Dutch military incursions.
 These factors motivated Dutch merchants to enter the intercontinental spice trade themselves.
 Further, a number of Dutch merchants and explorers, such as Jan Huyghen van Linschoten and Cornelis de Houtman, obtained firsthand knowledge of the "secret" Portuguese trade routes and practices, providing further opportunity for the Dutch to enter the trade.

-The stage was set for Dutch expeditions to the Indonesian islands, beginning with James Lancaster in 1591, Cornelis de Houtman in 1595 and in 1598, Jacob Van Neck in 1598, Lancaster again in 1601, among others.
+The stage was set for Dutch expeditions to the Indonesian islands, beginning with Cornelis de Houtman in 1595 and in 1598, Jacob Van Neck in 1598, among others.
 During the four-ship exploratory expedition by Frederick de Houtman in 1595 to Banten, the main pepper port of West Java, the crew clashed with Portuguese and indigenous Javanese.
 Houtman's expedition then sailed east along the north coast of Java, losing twelve crew members to a Javanese attack at Sidayu and killing a local ruler in Madura.
 Half the crew were lost before the expedition made it back to the Netherlands in 1596, but with enough spices to make a considerable profit.